notaryproject/specifications/signing-scheme.md

 `notary.default.x509` - Defines a signing scheme that uses the traditional signing workflow in which an end user generates signatures using X.509 certificates.

-`notary.signingAuthority.x509` - Defines a signing scheme in which a `signing authority` generates signatures on behalf of an end user using X.509 certificates.
-A trusted signing authority is defined as a third party service not controlled by the signing entity (end user), and is trusted by both the signing entity and verifying entity to generate signatures.
+`notary.signingAuthority.x509` - Defines a signing scheme in which a `signing authority` generates signatures on behalf of an end user (the signature requestor) using X.509 certificates.
+A trusted signing authority is defined as a third party service that is trusted both by the end user (the signature requestor) and verifying entity to generate signatures.

 * A signature envelope can only specify one Signing Scheme
 * When Notary supports an additional Signing Scheme